cs3216/cs3216.github.io/assignments/facebook.md

 For example, there was an incident where this guy was purchasing a ring for his wife as a Christmas gift.
-It turns out that the website he was buying the ring from was using the Facebook Beacon, a feature that allowed site owners to publish their users’ actions on Facebook easily.
+It turns out that the website he was buying the ring from was using the Facebook Beacon, a feature that allowed site owners to publish their users' actions on Facebook easily.
 When the guy bought the ring, a feed was posted on his wall without his consent or knowledge, announcing his purchase to everyone.
 Needless to say, there was a massive backlash and Facebook